The maximum efficiency of nano heat engines depends on more than temperature: Efficiency of a heat engine according to macroscopic thermodynamics

 \end{proof} From Lemma \ref{lemma: optimum eff is for themal state} and Lemma \ref{lemma:optimaleff is for infinitesimal temp change}, we conclude that the maximization of efficiency for any Hamiltonian $\hat H$ happens for a final state which is thermal, and the greater its inverse temperature $\beta_f$, the higher efficiency is.
 With these lemmas we can now prove the main result of this section (Theorem \ref{theorem:classical CE}).

 In the next theorem, we evaluate the efficiency at the limit $\beta_f\rightarrow\beta_c^-$, and show that it corresponds to the Carnot efficiency.

 \begin{theorem}[Carnot Efficiency] Consider all heat engines which extract perfect work (see Definition \ref{def:perfect work}).
-Then according to the macroscopic second law of thermodynamics, the maximum achievable efficiency (see Eq. \eqref{eq:max eff macro}) is the Carnot efficiency \be \eta_\textup{max}=1-\frac{\beta_h}{\beta_c}. \ee It can be obtained for \textup{all} cold bath Hamiltonians $\hat H_\cold$, but \textup{only} for quasi-static heat engines (as defined in Def. \ref{def:quasi static} and Eq. \eqref{def:quasi static eff mac} for quasi-static maximum efficiency), where an infinitesimal amount of work is extracted. \end{theorem} \begin{proof} From Eq. \eqref{eq:max eff macro}, we have an expression for the optimal efficiency in terms of a maximization over final cold bath states $\rho_\stcold^1\in\mathcal{S}$.
+Then according to the macroscopic second law of thermodynamics, the maximum achievable efficiency (see Eq. \eqref{eq:max eff macro}) is the Carnot efficiency \be \eta_\textup{max}=1-\frac{\beta_h}{\beta_c}. \ee It can be obtained for \textup{all} cold bath Hamiltonians $\hat H_\cold$, but when the final state of the cold bath $\rho^1_\cold$ is thermal, then \textup{only} for quasi-static heat engines (as defined in Def. \ref{def:quasi static} and Eq. \eqref{def:quasi static eff mac} for quasi-static maximum efficiency).
+In this quasi-static limit, an infinitesimal amount of work is extracted. \end{theorem} \begin{proof} From Eq. \eqref{eq:max eff macro}, we have an expression for the optimal efficiency in terms of a maximization over final cold bath states $\rho_\stcold^1\in\mathcal{S}$.
 By Lemma \ref{lemma: optimum eff is for themal state}, we know that the optimal solution is obtained only for thermal states.
 Subsequently, by Lemma \ref{lemma:optimaleff is for infinitesimal temp change}, it is shown that when the final cold bath is of temperature $\beta_f$, the corresponding efficiency is strictly increasing w.r.t. $\beta_f$.
 Also note that since by definition $W_{\rm ext} > 0$, this implies that $\beta_f<\beta_c$.
 Intuitively, this is because heat cannot flow from a cold to hot system without any work input.
 One can also see this mathematically, by showing that for any $\beta \geq \beta_h$,